SteveAJubb/IoTInternships/README.md

 Influx provides a general downloads page that should work for any system: https://portal.influxdata.com/downloads/ However, I found it simple to install on Ubuntu using this guide: https://websiteforstudents.com/how-to-install-influxdb-on-ubuntu-18-04-16-04/
+So far this guide only covers the regular version on InfluxDB.
+If you are using Influx 2.0 you will need to adapt this guide to suit your needs.
 ## Usage

 ### InfluxDB